openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 within the Verifiable Credential, e.g., `org.iso.18013.5.1`.

 `claim_name`:
 : REQUIRED.
-A string that specifies the name of the claim within the Verifiable Credential, e.g., `first_name`.
+A string that specifies the name of the claim within the provided namespace in the Verifiable Credential, e.g., `first_name`.

 ### Claims Path Pointer {#claims_path_pointer}

 A claims path pointer is a pointer into the JSON structure of the Verifiable Credential, identifying one or more claims.
 A claims path pointer MUST be a non-empty array of strings and non-negative integers.
-A string indicates that the respective key is to be selected, a `*` value indicates that all elements of the currently selected array(s) are to be selected, and a non-negative integer indicates that the respective index in an array is to be selected.
+A `*` string value indicates that all elements of the currently selected array(s) are to be selected; any other string indicates that the respective key is to be selected; and a non-negative integer indicates that the respective index in an array is to be selected.
 The path is formed as follows:

   - Start with an empty array.
   - To address a particular claim within an object, append the key (claim name)